SkretasLab/ProteoSeeker/README.md

    -nen/--metabinner-env          Str -Opt: ps_metabinner- The conda environment for
                                   MetaBinner.
 'None/none': To not use an environment at all.

-   -sen/--comebin-env             Str -Opt: ps_comebin- The conda environment for sra tools.
+   -sen/--comebin-env             Str -Opt: ps_comebin- The conda environment for COMEBin.
                                   'None/none': To not use an environment at all.

    -ien/--cdhit-env               Str -Opt: ps_cd_hit- The conda environment for CD-HIT.